underscoreio/underscoreio/src/html/_posts/2016-06-27-opaque-transparent-interpreters.md

 }
 ```

-I call the former strategy (`AlgebraicDataType`) a *transparent interpreter*, because we can programmatically inspect the `AlgebraicDataType` data structure, and the later strategy (`Lambda`) an *opaque interpreter*, because we can't look into the anonymous functions.
+I call the former strategy (`AlgebraicDataType`) a *transparent interpreter*, because we can programmatically inspect the `AlgebraicDataType` data structure, and the later strategy (`Lambda`) an *opaque interpreter*, because we can't look into the anonymous functions. *Update: in the literature you'll find the terms shallow and deep embedding are used for what I call opaque and transparent respectively.
+Thanks for Gabriel Claramunt for pointing this out.*

 There are two ways in which the opaque interpreter is superior to the transparent interpreter.